Reinforcement learning-based statistical search strategy for an axion model from flavor: Exploring the flaxion physics

-By using those benchmarks, we also make the agent learn the lepton sector.
+We make the agent learn the lepton sector for these benchmarks.
 We adopt $N_{\rm ep}=6\times10^4$ and the other hyper-parameters are the same as the learning of the quark sector.
 We considered renormalized masses of the charged leptons shown in Table \ref{tab:LeptonMassRatio_in_HighEnergy} and a constraint for the sum of neutrino masses $\Sigma m_{\nu}<85\,\meV$ based on the $\Lambda \mathrm{CDM}$ model in Ref. \cite{Brieden:2022lsd}.
 Moreover, we also check constraints for the mixing angles based on NuFIT v5.3.

 An intrinsic value for the lepton sector is defined as

 with

 The errors $E_{\alpha,{\cal P}}$ are calculated in following ways: